+ANNEXURE A

-ANNEXURE A Mercury-added products (MAPs)
+Mercury-added products (MAPs)

-- 1. The following products are excluded from this Annexure: - (a) Products essential for civil protection and military uses; - (b) Products for research, calibration of instrumentation, for use as reference standard; - (c) Where no technically and/or economically feasible mercury-free alternative for replacement is available, switches and relays, cold cathode fluorescent lamps and external electrode fluorescent lamps (CCFL and EEFL) for electronic displays, and measuring devices; and - (d) Vaccines containing thiomersal as preservatives. - 2.
-Part I: Mercury-added products subject to a phase-out:
+- 1. The following products are excluded from this Annexure: - (a) Products essential for civil protection and military uses; - (b) Products for research, calibration of instrumentation, for use as reference standard; - (c) Where no technically and/or economically feasible mercury-free alternative for replacement is available, switches and relays, cold cathode fluorescent lamps and external electrode fluorescent lamps (CCFL and EEFL) for electronic displays, and measuring devices; - (d) Vaccines containing thiomersal as preservatives. - the importation of naturally occurring trace quantities of mercury or mercury compounds present in such products as non-mercury metals, ores, or mineral products, including coal, or products derived from these materials, and unintentional trace quantities in products; and - the importation of up to 250g of mercury or mercury compounds annually, per research institution, to be used for laboratory-scale research.

+2. Part I: Mercury-added products subject to a phase-out: